Threats

 Great spotted kiwi receive little active management, and although some populations in upland wet areas appear to be stable, those in lowland and drier areas are assumed to be declining gradually.

-There are things each of us can do to help kiwi survive and thrive.
+But there are things each of us can do to help kiwi survive and thrive.
 Find out what here.